Introduction: why NRR matters

 What is Net Revenue Retention (NRR)?

-Net Revenue Retention measures how much recurring revenue you retain and expand from an existing set of customers over a given period (month, quarter, or year).
+Net Revenue Retention measures how much recurring revenue you retain and expand from an existing set of customers over a given period such as a month, quarter, or year.
 It ignores new customer acquisitions and focuses only on customers who were already in the cohort at the start of the period.

-In plain language, NRR answers: “If I start the period with a certain amount of recurring revenue from a cohort, what does that revenue look like at the end after upsells, cross‑sells, downgrades, and churn?”
+In plain language, NRR answers this: if you start the period with a certain amount of recurring revenue from a defined customer group, what does that same revenue base look like at the end after upsells, cross-sells, downgrades, and churn have all played out?
+A high number means your installed base is doing real growth work for you.
+A low number means acquisition has to run harder just to keep overall revenue moving forward.

 NRR formula